Protect Local Control

 Massachusetts

 Massachusetts' workplaces, restaurants, and bars have been 100% smokefree since July 5, 2004.
 The law has limited exceptions for membership associations and smoking bars, which are defined as bars in which 51% or more of the revenue is generated by the sale of tobacco products.
-Read Massachusetts' 100% smokefree law.
+Massachusetts' statewide success was built upon strong 100% smokefree laws adopted in more than 100 local communities.
+Read Massachusetts's 100% smokefree law.

 For more information about the law, visit the Massachusetts Tobacco Control Program.